uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 Throttling the connection using wondershaper didn't seem to help.
 This only happened over wifi.
 We ended up using a usb wireless adapter instead of the inbuild wifi.
-See [this github issue](https://github.com/uq-flor-pro/florence-player/issues/1) for more information.m
+See [this github issue](https://github.com/uq-flor-pro/florence-player/issues/1) for more information.

+## Future Work
+One downside with the Raspberry Pi is that it can take upwards of 30 seconds for the player to start playing.
+One idea we would like to try is to install a noise generating circuit that started playing when the radio was turned on and was turned off by the player when it had booted completely.

 [^1]: In building our prototype we had to do this a few times and still didn't get it perfect.
 However we think it's worth doing as it makes the final version much cleaner and easier to work with.